| CV |

 JOURNAL ARTICLES

-“Democracy Requires Organized Collective Power,” The Journal of Political Philosophy, online first
+“Democracy Requires Organized Collective Power,” The Journal of Political Philosophy, 30, no. 1 (March 2022): 26-47.

 “The Power of Money: Critical Theory, Capitalism, and the Politics of Debt,” Constellations: An International Journal of Critical and Democratic Theory, 27, no. 1 (March 2020): 19-35.

-““The Politics of Forward and Backward Infiltration: Toward a Dynamic Understanding of Civil Society and the State.” (co-authored with Cheol-Sung Lee (Sogang University)), Sociological Theory, 37, no. 1 (March 2019): 62-88.
+“The Politics of Forward and Backward Infiltration: Toward a Dynamic Understanding of Civil Society and the State.” (co-authored with Cheol-Sung Lee (Sogang University)), Sociological Theory, 37, no. 1 (March 2019): 62-88.

 “Fictitious Freedom: A Polanyian Critique of the Republican Revival,” American Journal of Political Science, 61, no. 4 (October 2017): 852-863